 2) Inability to provide adequate resources to regions in need

 3) Inability to maintain caregivers' capacity for work

 While the epidemic of 1918 feels distant, the SARS epidemic faced many of the same problems, and even 10 years ago, the digital tools to combat these challenges were unavailable.
-Below, we highlight how the digital tools available today are tackling those same pandemic challenges for the Wuhan coronavirus.
+Below, we highlight how the digital tools available today are tackling those same pandemic challenges for COVID-19.

 Lack of knowledge of the disease's underlying cause and transmission